hashicorp/terraform-provider-google/website/docs/guides/google-continuous-validation.html.markdown

 The example below shows how a check block can be used to assert that a VM is in the running state.

-You can force the check to fail in this example by provisioning the VM, manually stopping it in the Google Cloud console, and then triggering a health check in TFC.
+You can force the check to fail in this example by provisioning the VM, manually stopping it in the Google Cloud console, and then triggering a health check in HCP Terraform.
 The check will fail and report that the VM is not running.

 ```hcl
 data "google_compute_network" "default" {